 Participation in the Plan is voluntary.
 The Plan does have an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent per pay period, unless they make an affirmative election not to contribute to the Plan or to contribute a different percentage.
 Additionally, the Plan has an auto-escalation feature where the initial 3 percent pre-tax contribution percentage will automatically increase by 1 percent on the enrollment anniversary date each year until the contribution percentage reaches 6 percent.
-Participants may, at any time, change their contribution percentage on the suspend any future deductions from their pay.
+Participants may, at any time, change their contribution percentage or suspend any future deductions from their pay.
 The auto-escalation feature is available to all participants, even if they were not automatically enrolled.
 Effective July 1, 2015, the annual increase feature applies to Roth 401(k) Savings where a participant has a Roth savings election, but not a Pre-Tax Savings election.

-Savings on the first six percent of base salary are matched by Company contributions on a dollar-for-dollar basis; however, prior to July 1, 2015, company contributions for the first two percent of base salary were available for matching only pre-tax savings (waived after the annual pre-tax savings limit for the year is reached).
-Matching company contributions, which vest when a participant attains two years of continuous service, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among twenty-one active investment options as of December 31, 2015 (see Notes 1f, 3 and 9).
-Eligible participants may also contribute amounts representing the direct rollover of pre-tax funds from a qualified retirement plan sponsored by any previous employer (prior to July 1, 2015, any previous employee of an active employee, and prior to January 1, 2015, an active employee's immediately preceding employer) or a conduit IRA, or from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003).
-Effective July 1, 2015, the Plan allowed direct rollovers of a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employees.
+Savings on the first six percent of base salary are matched by company contributions on a dollar-for-dollar basis; however, prior to July 1, 2015, company contributions for the first two percent of base salary were available for matching only on pre-tax savings (waived after the annual pre-tax savings limit for the year is reached).
+Matching company contributions, which vest when a participant attains three years of continuous service, are initially invested in United States Steel Corporation common stock, whereas each participating employee has the option of having savings invested in full increments of 1 percent among twenty-one active investment options as of December 31, 2015 (see Notes 1(f), 9 and 11).
+Eligible participants may also contribute amounts representing the direct rollover of pre-tax from a qualified retirement plan sponsored by any previous employer (prior to July 1, 2015, any previous employer of an active employee's immediately preceding employer) or a conduit IRA, or from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003).
+Effective July 1, 2015, the Plan allowed direct rollovers of a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employers.
 All investments are participant directed.